Incremental Class Learning using Variational Autoencoders with Similarity Learning: Methodology

 \subsection{Datasets}

 To analyze the impact of catastrophic forgetting in similarity learning, all methods are subjected to incremental learning scenarios on well-known datasets.
-The datasets used are the MNIST, EMNIST, FashionMNIST, and CIFAR1.
+The datasets used are the MNIST, EMNIST, FashionMNIST (FMNIST), and CIFAR10.
 MNIST is handwritten digits~\cite{lecun2010mnist}.
 EMNIST is upper and lower case letters from the English alphabet~\cite{cohen2017emnist}.
 We regard the upper/lower cases as coming from the same class to increase the difficulty.
 Fashion-MNIST obtained images of clothes and shoes from Zalando's articles~\cite{xiao2017/online}.
-CIFAR10 is a low-resolution objects~\cite{Krizhevsky09learningmultiple}.
+CIFAR10 is low-resolution objects~\cite{Krizhevsky09learningmultiple}.
 The MNIST classes are unbalanced, but the sample sizes for each class are very similar.
 For all other datasets, the classes are balanced.
-We used the Scikit-learn\cite{scikit-learn} stratified split to take $20\%$ from the base-training set and inc-training sets to be used as a base-validation set and inc-validation sets during training.
+We used the Scikit-learn\cite{scikit-learn} stratified split to take $20\%$ from the training dataset to be used as validation data during training.